Clementjatts/RentEase/README.md

 ## Development Notes

 ### Port Forwarding
-The Android app connects to the backend using `localhost:8000`.
+Both the Android app and the WebView interface connect to the backend using `localhost:8000`.
 When using an Android emulator, you must set up ADB reverse port forwarding as shown above.
 This maps the emulator's localhost to your development machine's localhost.

+**Important**: The WebView component also relies on this same port forwarding setup since it runs within the Android app context and uses the same network configuration.

 ### Database Location
 The SQLite database is stored at `backend/database/rentease.db` on your local machine, not inside the Docker container.
 This ensures data persistence across container restarts.